What is an Authenticated Sending Domain?

 - Will Sendlane still control my subdomain if I switch to another ESP?

-- How are sending domains authenticated?
+- How are sending domains verified?

 What is a subdomain?